pandgey/IntrusionDetection4Server/README.md

 # This is my experimental server intrusion detection algorithm

-Big inspiration to Livny on YouTube
+Big inspiration from Livny on YouTube

 ps.
-I will further improve the algorithm and makes it more efficient ;)
+I will further improve the algorithm and makes it more efficient ;) using C